 Verify your setup

-1. Open an HTML file in a project that depends on @rhds/elements
+1. Open an HTML or CSS file in a project that depends on @rhds/elements

-2. Start typing <rh- and confirm that autocomplete suggestions appear
+2. Type <rh- and confirm that autocomplete suggestions appear

-3. If using MCP, ask your AI assistant "What RHDS elements are available in this project?"
+4. If using MCP, ask your AI assistant to generate an RHDS component or list available tokens

-If completions do not appear, make sure your project has a custom-elements.json manifest.
-Generate one with:
+If completions do not appear, make sure your project has @rhds/elements in its dependencies.
+If your project has its own web components, you can generate a manifest with:

 cem generate